deepmodeling/blog/source/_posts/tutorial1.md

 We assume `OUTCAR` stores 1000 frames of molecular dynamics trajectory, then where will be 1000 points after converting.
 `set_size=200` means these 1000 points will be divided into 5 subsets, which is named as `data/set.000`~`data/set.004`, respectively.
 The size of each set is 200.
-In these 5 sets, `data/set.000`~`data/set.003` will be considered as the trainign set by the DeePMD-kit, and `data/set.004` will be considered as the test set.
+In these 5 sets, `data/set.000`~`data/set.003` will be considered as the training set by the DeePMD-kit, and `data/set.004` will be considered as the test set.
 The last set will be considered as the test set by the DeePMD-kit by default.
 If there is only one set, the set will be both the training set and the test set.
-(Of course, such the test set is meaningless.)
+(Of course, such test set is meaningless.)
 It's required to prepare an input script to start the DeePMD-kit training.
 Are you still out of the fear of being dominated by INCAR script?
 Don't worry, it's much easier to configure the DeePMD-kit than configuring the VASP.